nixphp/framework/docs/pages/events.md

 ## Built-in Events

-PHPico fires several built-in events during the request lifecycle.
+NixPHP fires several built-in events during the request lifecycle.
 You can hook into these to customize behavior without modifying core code.

 | Event Name | When it fires | Payload | Typical Use |